Work Registration Requirements

 When the CF 886 is provided to a household, a copy of the notice must be kept in the household’s case file.

 If a household is entitled to ES, the applicant and all other household members shall be registered for work before certification unless exempt from the work registration requirement.
-The EW shall attempt to verify questionable work registration exemptions but shall postpone these efforts if they cannot be accomplished within ES time frames.
+The SSBS shall attempt to verify questionable work registration exemptions, but shall postpone these efforts if they cannot be accomplished within ES time frames.

 Strikers